5S Audit Checklists

 A 5S audit checklist is a tool used for performing 5S audits in the workplace.
 It can help evaluators determine if workers follow 5S standards correctly and reinforce conformance with 5S principles at all times.
 They can tailor this checklist according to the specific needs of their organization.

 The 5S audit is the systematic approach to identifying improvement opportunities in the workplace.
-It generally observes the proper implementation of 5S in the work area which stands for the 5 steps of this methodology—Seiri (Sort), Seiton (Systematize), Seiso (Shining), Seiketsu (Standardizing), and Shitsuke (Sustaining).
+A 5s audit generally observes the proper implementation of 5S and Kaizen (continuous improvement) in the work area.
+5s stands for the 5 steps of this methodology—Seiri (Sort), Seiton (Systematize), Seiso (Shining), Seiketsu (Standardizing), and Shitsuke (Sustaining).

 Benefits of Performing 5S Audits